ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    This value is a CBOR byte string, encoding a CBOR array of one or more  entries.

    By default, each entry is encoded as specified by {{I-D.bormann-core-ace-aif}}.
-It is up to the application profiles to define and register Toid and Tperm to fit the use case.
-The object identifier Toid corresponds to the group name, while the permission set Tperm indicates the roles that the client wishes to take in the group.
+The object identifier Toid corresponds to the group name and MUST be encoded as a tstr.
+The permission set Tperm indicates the roles that the client wishes to take in the group.
+It is up to the application profiles to define Tperm (REQ2) and register Toid and Tperm to fit the use case.
 An example of scope using the AIF format is given in {{cddl-ex-0}}.

    Otherwise, each scope entry can be defined as a CBOR array, which contains:

-  - As first element, the identifier of the specific group or topic.
+  - As first element, the identifier of the specific group or topic, encoded as a tstr.

   - Optionally, as second element, the role (or CBOR array of roles) that the Client wishes to take in the group.
 This element is optional since roles may have been pre-assigned to the Client, as associated to its verifiable identity credentials.
 Alternatively, the application may have defined a single, well-known role for the target resource(s) and audience(s).

-  In each entry, the encoding of the group or topic identifier (REQ1 in {{req}}) and of the role identifiers (REQ2) is application specific, and part of the requirements for the application profile.
+  In each entry, the encoding of the role identifiers is application specific, and part of the requirements for the application profile (REQ2).
-  Note that if the group identifier is not encoded as a text string, there needs to be a mechanism in place at the KDC to match the identifier with the GROUPNAME value defined in {{kdc-if}}.

   In particular, the application profile may specify CBOR values to use for abbreviating role identifiers (OPT7).

   An example of CDDL definition {{RFC8610}} of scope using the format above, with group name and role identifiers encoded as text strings is given in {{cddl-ex}}.